blueripple/blueripple-research/modelNotes/Model_Details_intro.md

 location, $l$.
 In our particular setup, we use population density data at a level more granular than our modeled set of locations.
 Most of our data is state-level.
-And what data we have at the congressional district level (CES survey and federal house elections) is for the districts which pertained from the 2012-2020 elections.
+And what data we have at the congressional district level (CES survey and federal house elections) is for the districts which existed from the 2012-2020 elections.
 Many of those districts have now changed.
 And we are interested in state-legislative districts as well.
-So we use states as locations rather than congressional districts.
+So we use states as modeling locations rather than congressional districts.
 But, like demographic variations, population density is known to be strongly predictive of voter preference–people in cities are much more likely to vote for Democrats than people in suburbs or rural areas and this effect persists